 Alexander & Sons Museum Quality Helmet Restoration

 Welcome to Alexander and Sons restorations.
-I offer museum quality German helmet restorations to collectors who are looking for helmets that are restored historically correct.
+I offer museum quality World War I and WWII helmet and field gear restorations to collectors who are looking for the highest degree of authenticity.

 The name Alexander and Sons come from my Great Grandfather, Alexander Kölher.
 He was an ethnic German from a small village in Lithuania.
 He in fact served in the Kaiser’s army in the early 20th century.
 My Father told me one of his early memories of Alexander was being taught to goose step.
 I felt it was a good name for my company, sounded a little like some of the companies that made helmet components during the war.